 - Adults aged 20 to 64 years: One full eye examination annually for people with certain medical conditions.
 Check with your optometrist for details

 - Seniors aged 65 and above: One full eye examination annually

 At what age should my child have their first eye exam?

 The Ontario Association of Optometrists recommends that a child should have their first eye assessment between the ages of 6 and 12 months.
 For more information see http://www.infantsee.org/

 How often should I have my eyes checked?

-We recommend that you have an eye exam annually.
+At Unionville Optometry, we recommend that you have an eye exam annually.
 Even if you do not wear glasses, you should have a complete eye examination every year.
 Your Optometrist may recommend more frequent visits if required.